sumo431/Beginners/README.md

 The development setup uses Docker Compose to create an environment with live reloading:

-- A development-specific stage in the Dockerfile that runs `npm run dev`
+- Dockerfile will run `npm run dev` for you
-- Volume mounting in docker-compose.yml to reflect local changes immediately
-- Environment set to development mode

 This allows you to see your changes in real-time without rebuilding the Docker image (make sure to disable cache in browser settings).